emarin73/neo4j-graphrag-python/GETTING_STARTED.md

 If you get errors about APOC, make sure it's installed in your Neo4j instance.
 In Neo4j Desktop, go to your database → Plugins → Install APOC.

 ### Connection Issues

+**Missing Credentials:**
+- Make sure you've set `NEO4J_PASSWORD` (required)
+- Verify `NEO4J_URI` is set correctly
+- Check that your `.env` file is in the project root directory
+- If using system environment variables, ensure they're set in the same terminal session

+**Connection Failed:**
-- Verify your Neo4j URI format: `neo4j://localhost:7687` or `bolt://localhost:7687`
+- Verify your Neo4j URI format:
+  - Local: `neo4j://localhost:7687` or `bolt://localhost:7687`
+  - AuraDB: `neo4j+s://xxxxx.databases.neo4j.io`
 - Check if your Neo4j database is running
-- Verify credentials are correct
+- Verify credentials are correct (username and password)
+- For AuraDB, ensure you're using the correct connection string from the dashboard
+- Check firewall settings if connecting to a remote instance

+**Common URI Formats:**
+- Local Neo4j Desktop: `neo4j://localhost:7687`
+- Local Docker: `neo4j://localhost:7687`
+- Neo4j AuraDB Free: `neo4j+s://xxxxx.databases.neo4j.io`
+- Neo4j AuraDB Enterprise: `neo4j+s://xxxxx.databases.neo4j.io`

 ### API Key Issues

-- Make sure your API key is set in environment variables
+**Missing API Key:**
+- Set `OPENAI_API_KEY` in your `.env` file or as a system environment variable
+- Verify the variable name is exactly `OPENAI_API_KEY` (case-sensitive)

+**Invalid API Key:**
-- Check that the API key is valid and has sufficient credits/quota
+- Check that your API key is correct and hasn't expired
+- Verify you have sufficient credits/quota in your OpenAI account
+- Test your API key by making a simple API call outside of this project

+**For Other LLM Providers:**
+- Anthropic: Set `ANTHROPIC_API_KEY`
+- Cohere: Set `COHERE_API_KEY`
+- MistralAI: Set `MISTRAL_API_KEY`
+- See examples in the `examples/customize/llms/` directory for configuration

 ## Resources